Health Conditions That Affect Sleep Quality

 Old age changes not only your body but also your mind.
 Depression, anxiety, and loneliness can trigger sleep disorders in the elderly.
 In addition, physical pain, bladder control, and dependence on people affect an older adult's lifestyle.

 The thing is, everything adds up in old age.
 According to research, around 39% of adults in the age group of 65 and older take more than five medicines every day.
 Of course, multiple medications affect each person differently.
 And the side effects of multiple medicines impact the old-age bracket a bit more as their immune system goes down with time.
-With our lifestyle choices, we are always facing diseases like diabetes, and heart-related ailments and so multiple medications are almost unavoidable as we cross a certain age.
+Our life choices can make us more prone to diseases like diabetes and heart-related ailments, and so multiple medications are almost unavoidable as we cross a certain age.

-Further, an old person can feel depressed or anxious, possibly along with physical pain like Arthritis and nervous and muscular 'tingling' sensation that only they can percieve.
+Further, an old person can feel depressed or anxious, possibly along with physical pain like arthritis and a nervous and muscular 'tingling' sensation that only they can perceive.
 This translates into a messed-up sleeping schedule, tiredness, and decreased alertness.
 This also means that all of these issues affect their mental health.
-Remember mental illnesses restrict your mind in many ways - impacting your sleep could be one.
+Remember, mental health conditions restrict your mind in many ways - impacting your sleep could be one.

 As they lose bladder control, they have to get up multiple times during the night.
-Incontinence and nicturia (the urge to pee during the night) can lead to anxiety disorders and can disbalance mental health and rest time in the elderly.
-And with less and less exposure to daylight, they get a reduced quantity of melatonin and cortisol secretion leading to a change in the body clock.
+Incontinence and nocturia (the urge to urinate during the night) can lead to anxiety disorders and disrupt mental health and rest time in the elderly.
+And with less and less exposure to daylight, they get a reduced quantity of melatonin and cortisol secretion, leading to a change in the body clock.
 One of the reasons why your grandma used to wake up so early in the morning for her walk.

-Should you let dementia or Alzheimer's patient take long naps?
+Should you let dementia or Alzheimer's patients take long naps?

 As mentioned above, a change in the body clock and sleep rhythm can happen in old age.
-So it is good to let them take a nap but keep an eye on their oversleeping pattern.
-If you can help them maintain their schedules, it will reflect in their rest time.
+So it is good to let them take a nap, but keep an eye on their oversleeping pattern.
+If you can help them maintain their schedules, it will reflect on their rest time.

 Should considering mental health be part of your sleep regime?

-More than getting frustrated, it is about understanding and treating all the possibilities you have at your hand.
+More than getting frustrated, it is about understanding and treating all the possibilities you have at your disposal.
 For example, if walking or exercise is an option, do that.
-Mingle with people, and share your thoughts instead of being alone.
+Mingle with people and share your thoughts instead of being alone.
 Stay with family in your old age.

-If you have elderly at home, try to notice their behavioral change, look closely at their mental health conditions, and adapt accordingly.
-Sometimes when they feel secure and comfortable, their sleep will have the quality they seek in it.
+If you have elderly people at home, try to notice their behavioral changes, look closely at their mental health conditions, and adapt accordingly.
+Sometimes, when they feel secure and comfortable, their sleep will improve.

 mental health and insomnia